 Degree completion programs

-Refund of tuition for degree completion students is made on the basis of classes completed in the respective course at the time a student is withdrawn or has notified the Office of Graduate and Continuing Studies that they are withdrawing.
+Refund of tuition for degree completion students is made on the basis of classes completed in the respective course at the time a student is withdrawn or has notified the Dean’s Office that they are withdrawing.
 A student will be charged again for any course that is retaken.
 The weekly tuition refund schedule for the year-round calendar is posted in the Accounting Office and at https://www.goshen.edu/financial-aid/refund-policy/.

 The date of withdrawal shall be the date on which the drop/add slip is completed and the student indicates future plans in writing (forms are available in the Registrar’s Office).
 If a student has paid for an entire term and withdraws at the end of a course, the tuition for the remaining courses will be refunded in full.
 If a student withdraws prior to week two, the tuition for that course will be refunded in full.